karmab/kcli-jenkins-demo/README.md

 ### Kcli configuration

 Default backend is *podman* .
-If you want to use docker or kubernetes instead, add the corresponding snippet in *~/.kcli/config.yml*.
+If you want to use Docker or Kubernetes instead, add the corresponding snippet in *~/.kcli/config.yml*.

 For instance, for Kubernetes: